matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 which is reliable and simple at the same time, and can be quickly learned by a large number of software developers.

 The framework includes a simple, Turing complete, safety-focused, general purpose language, designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
-Syntax and semantic closely follow [Rust](https://www.rust-lang.org/).
+The syntax and semantic closely follow [Rust](https://www.rust-lang.org/).

 The Zinc compiler uses LLVM as its middle-end and back-end, which provides an extremely powerful set of solutions for